GergelyTuri/els_project/README.md

-### Codeabse for analyzing data recorded from mice.
+### Code base for analyzing data recorded from mice.